 The program will pay for the first exam and the student is responsible for subsequent SEE payments until the minimum score is obtained.
+If the student does not score a 425 or higher, they must retake the SEE within a one-month period of time until they acquire the passing score.
 Program completion may be delayed due to not meeting this mandatory graduation requirement.